Securing the communication with the remote Mac computer

 UFT One version 2022 and later: Set the following in the Micro Focus UFT Agent Safari extension preferences.

 UFT One version 2021 R1 and earlier: Set the following in the UFT Connection Agent preferences.

 Specify whether communications with this agent must take place over SSL connections (Use SSL)

 Specify the path to an SSL certificate file for the server to use for the communication.
 (Chain certificate files are also supported)

-Specify the path to the SSL private key that matches the certificate.
+Specify the path to the SSL private key file that matches the certificate.

 In UFT One:

-In the Remote Connection pane in the Options dialog box (Tools > Options > GUI Testing > Remote Connection), specify the path to an SSL CA certificate file that UFT One can use to validate the SSL certificate provided by the server.
+In the Tools > Options > GUI Testing > Remote Connection pane, specify the path to an SSL CA certificate file that UFT One can use to validate the SSL certificate provided by the server.
 (Certificate bundles are also supported.)

 When defining the details for a specific remote connection, you specify whether the connection should use SSL.
 This can be done in the Remote Connection dialog box, in the Record and Run settings (on a per-test basis), or using the RemoteConnection utility method in a test step.
 For details, see Connect to a remote Mac computer.

 For a connection to succeed: